-On this site, you can engage with the history of Ireland’s only mass witchcraft trial, and the last to be held on Irish soil, in multiple ways: INTERPRET blogs, articles and documents from the time; LISTEN to carefully crafted soundscapes associated with the Islandmagee witches; READ a dark graphic novel; EXPERIENCE what it’s like to be bewitched and/or accused of witchcraft in our VR app; and PLAY a demo of our new video game Demonised: The Islandmagee Witches, a choice-driven serious game in which you play the role of a witch Hunter in 1700’s Ireland.
+On this site, you can engage with this case in many different ways: INTERPRET, articles and documents from the time; LISTEN to carefully crafted soundscapes associated with the Islandmagee witches; READ a dark graphic novel; EXPERIENCE what it’s like to be bewitched and/or accused of witchcraft in our VR app; and explore our new video game Demonised: The Islandmagee Witches, a choice-driven serious game in which you play the role of a witch Hunter in 1700’s Ireland.
 We invite you to #GetGraphicWithHistory.

 Dr Andrew Sneddon & Dr Victoria McCollum